hynespm/air-quality-data-query/README.md

 1. Sufficient permissions to interact with an AWS account of your choice
 2. Port 8080 to be open for traffic depending on where you deploy
+3. Ensure node is installed and the following dependencies installed  via this command
+    * npm install --save-exact express cors mysql